-н. ғ.
-No. 3509
+н.
+F. No. 3509

-Authored by Moller and Rarick
+02/12/2024 Authored by Moller and Rarick

-The bill was read for the first time and referred to the Committee on Public Safety Finance and Policy relating to witnesses; prohibiting domestic abuse advocates from disclosing certain information; amending Minnesota Statutes 2022, section 595.02, subdivision 1.
+The bill was referred to the Committee on Public Safety Finance and Policy relating to witnesses; prohibiting domestic abuse advocates from disclosing certain information; amending Minnesota Statutes 2022, section 595.02, subdivision 1.